-For this Draft EIS, the mitigation measures listed below are draft measures that reflect UDOT's current anticipation regarding what mitigation is being considered or likely required based on the impacts included in this Draft EIS.
-The Final EIS will include additional detail and commitment regarding mitigation measures based on permitting processes, public comments on the Draft EIS, and continued coordination with agencies, Cities, and other stakeholders.
+For this Final EIS, the mitigation measures listed below include additional detail and commitment regarding mitigation measures based on permitting processes, public comments on the Draft EIS, and continued coordination with agencies, Cities, and other stakeholders.

 Funding for mitigation will be included in the cost of construction; UDOT will have the final responsibility for implementation.